cars10/vue-static-terminal/README.md

 ### Manually via `<script>` tag

-Download the minified version in `dist/vue-static-terminal.min.js` and the css in `dist/vue-static-terminal.css`, then add it to your site:
+If you don't use npm you can download the minified version in `dist/vue-static-terminal.min.js` and the css in `dist/vue-static-terminal.css`, then add it to your site:

 ```html
 <link rel="stylesheet" href="vue-static-terminal.css">